dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## Specific Settings

-The following settings will benefit the barcode reading accuracy but also limit the read rate.
-When you know exactly what your usage scenario is, you can apply the following settings to improve the barcode reading accuracy on that scenario.
-The read rate of your program will be extremely declined and be sure to change the settings if you want to use the program to other usage scenarios.
+The following settings will benefit the barcode reading **Accuracy** but also limit the **Read Rate**.
+When you know exactly what your usage scenario is, you can apply the following settings to improve the barcode reading **Accuracy** on that scenario.
+The **Read Rate** of your program will be extremely declined and be sure to change the settings if you want to use the program to other usage scenarios.

 ### Format Specification

 Sometimes, misreading on an OneD barcode is caused by misrecognizing the OneD barcode to another OneD type.
 When you have a basic understanding on the barcode formats and know exactly which formats are the targets in your usage scenario.
 You can let your barcode reading program focus on the target formats only and reject all the noninterest barcodes.
 Please be sure to change the format settings when you want to extend your usage scenarios.
-In addition, specifying the required barcode formats will also benefit the barcode reading speed.
+In addition, specifying the required barcode formats will also benefit the barcode reading **Speed**.

 **Related API(s)/Parameter(s)**